dhj03/elk/README.md

 All other characters are typed using the hotstring brackets `⁅` and `⁆`, typed with `Alt` + `[` and `Alt` + `]` respectively, in the form `⁅hotstring⁆`.

 Hotstrings using brackets are never layered; no hotstring will contain more than one of each bracket.
 In cases where a character involves other characters that are also typed with hotstring brackets, the inner brackets are omitted.
+This makes it easier to type hotstrings, but it also means that hotstrings using brackets cannot trigger other hotstrings using brackets.

-Where a combining diacritic is used, a space is added to prevent automatic pre-composition.
-Where a modifier (described below) does not apply to every part of the hotstring, spaces are also used to separate each part.
+When a combining diacritic is used, a space is added to prevent automatic pre-composition.
+When a modifier (described below) does not apply to every part of the hotstring, spaces are also used to separate each part.

 ### Modifiers
 Modifiers are used in hotstrings to represent a kind of visual transformation, most frequently appearing in phonetic characters.
 Most modifiers are either only prepended or only appended to the character being modified, but in some cases either may apply with different effects depending on position.